TreeCityWes/XenBlocks-Assistant/readme.md

 ### Prerequisites:

 - Python 3.6 or later.
-- Vast.ai API key and configured account.
+- Vast.ai API key and wallet address in .env file

 ### Setup: